As of April 24, all orders are shipped within 24-48 hours.

 The frequency of treatments is dependant upon the severity of the hyperhidrosis.

-We offer a solution for people who suffer from excessive sweating of the hands, feet, and underarms,
+We offer a solution for people who suffer from excessive sweating of the hands, feet

 For Hands and Feet